chriskonnertz/Jobs/README.md

 ## Methods Of The Jobs manager

-Some of these methods are able to throw a JobException.
+> NOTE: Some of these methods are able to throw a JobException.

 ### Set The Cache Key Namespace
 ```php